Principles of Sales

-- PREPARATION FOR SUCCESSFUL SELLING: To understand the importance of sales knowledge about buyer behavior, communication skills, products, prices, distribution, promotion, and competition.
+- Understand and apply the elements of sales: buyer behavior, communication skills, products, prices, distribution, promotion, and competition.

-- THE DYNAMICS OF SELLING: To develop selling skills that involve prospecting, planning, presenting, handling objectives, closing, follow-up, and servicing customers after the sale.
+- Utilize selling techniques that involve prospecting, planning, presenting, handling objectives, closing, follow-up, and servicing customers after the sale.

-- SPECIAL SELLING TOPICS: To familiarize students with current issues and certain situations that may be different from the norm.
+- Recognize current issues and situations related to sales that may be different from the norm.

 Outcome Assessment Strategies

 Assessment may include: Homework, abstracts, roll-play sales presentations, individual or group projects with original work, group discussions, case study analysis, presentations, completion of examinations and quizzes.